Electronics Tutorials Home Page

 The circuit has 3 branches, 2 nodes (A and B) and 2 independent loops.

-Using Kirchoffs Current Law, KCL the equations are given as;
+Using Kirchhoffs Current Law, KCL the equations are given as:

 At node A : I1 + I2 = I3